 Dyslexia presents itself from a young age, causing numerous problems in the learning process.
 But learners with dyslexia also have tremendous capabilities, and are often uniquely creative thinkers.

-Understanding and accommodating this condition is therefore vital for improving outcomes and helping every student realise their full potential.
+Understanding dyslexia in the classroom is therefore vital for improving outcomes and helping every student realise their full potential.

 Dealing with Disability Support Services around the US on a daily basis, Sonocent knows how challenging providing accommodation for different conditions can be.
 Understanding the daily obstacles students with disabilities face is the natural first port of call.